abhidya/nano-dlna/tasks/tasks_plan.md

         *   Address warnings (Pydantic, SQLAlchemy, FastAPI, Twisted deprecations).
     *   *Definition of Done:* `pytest --cov=.` runs successfully in `web/backend` with 0 failures.
 Coverage is reported accurately.

+4. **Task: ✅ Implement Renderer Service for Scene Management**
+    * *Status:* ✅ Completed
+    * *Priority:* High
+    * *Description:* Create a unified Renderer Service for managing scene projection across different display technologies (direct screen, DLNA, AirPlay) based on the design plan in `docs/plan_renderer_service.md`.
+This service will extract the existing functionality from standalone scripts into a more maintainable and extensible architecture.
+    * *Sub-Tasks:*
+        * ✅ Create the core Renderer Service architecture with process model and CLI flags
+        * ✅ Implement the Sender abstraction layer with interfaces for Different output methods
+        * ✅ Develop the AirPlay sender implementation, porting from the existing solution
+        * ✅ Implement the DLNA and Direct sender implementations
+        * ✅ Create the service API endpoints for renderer management
+        * ✅ Implement event publishing for status updates
+        * ✅ Develop health monitoring and automatic recovery
+        * ✅ Create migration path from standalone launcher
+        * ✅ Write comprehensive tests for all components
+    * *Definition of Done:* The Renderer Service is able to launch scenes on different projectors using multiple output technologies.
+It provides a REST API for control, emits status events, and handles health monitoring.
+All unit and integration tests pass, and the service successfully integrates with the dashboard.
+    * *References:* `docs/plan_renderer_service.md`

+5. **Task: ✅ Implement Depth Processing Feature**
+    * *Status:* ✅ Completed
+    * *Priority:* High
+    * *Description:* Implement a depth processing feature that allows users to upload depth maps, segment them using different methods, preview segmentations, export masks, and create projection mappings.
+This feature will enable advanced projection mapping capabilities for the dashboard.
+    * *Sub-Tasks:*
+        * ✅ Implement the Depth Loader module for loading depth maps from various file formats
+        * ✅ Implement the Depth Segmenter module for segmenting depth maps using different methods
+        * ✅ Implement the Depth Visualizer module for creating visualizations of depth maps and segmentations
+        * ✅ Create the Depth Router module for providing API endpoints for the depth processing feature
+        * ✅ Implement the frontend components for the depth processing feature
+        * ✅ Create comprehensive tests for all components
+    * *Definition of Done:* The Depth Processing feature is fully functional and has comprehensive test coverage.
+Users can upload depth maps, segment them using different methods, preview segmentations, export masks, and create projection mappings.
+All unit and integration tests pass, and the feature successfully integrates with the dashboard.
+    * *References:* `tasks/renderer_depth_status.md`

 ## Phase 1: Bug Fixes & Critical Improvements

 ### Web Dashboard Bugs